logdna/logdna-cli/README.md

 # Search
 $ logdna search "logdna cli" -a logdna.log -t tag1,tag2 -n 300
+# Search via UNIX timestamps
 $ logdna search "logdna" --from 1541100040931 --to 1541102940000
+# Search via Natural Language (Chrono)
+# Ensure to enclose nl strings in ""
+# Must include date reference, IE May 26, yesterday or the like
+$ logdna search "logdna" --from "yesterday at 3pm" to "today at 3:05pm"
+$ logdna search "logdna" --timeframe "May 26 at 3pm to 3:05pm"

 # Other
 $ logdna info